standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * [CIMPL Language files](cimpl6LanguageReference.md), including class files, value set files, and mapping files that define your clinical information model,
 * A [Configuration file](#configuration-file) that contains directives to the tooling, and points to other resources,
-* An optional [Content Profile](#content-profile-file) file, which specifies Must-Support elements and profiling options specific to an IG,
+* An optional [Content Profile](#content-profile-file) file, which specifies MustSupport elements and profiling options specific to an IG,
 * One or more [Front Matter](#front-matter-files) files, which are the narratives and graphics that introduce the IG,
 * [FHIR Examples](#fhir-examples) that are to be included in the IG, and
 * A [Package List](#package-list-file) that has information required for building the IG.